Who should buy the Puma Uproar

 In honor of Isiah Thomas from the Detroit Pistons, the Palace Guard colorway is a white shoe with red and blue accents.

 Puma Uproar Spectra

-The Spectra colorway is part of Puma’s Futro releases, which basically are designs that combine the future and retro.
-This colorway relives the fashion of the 90s while it meets the performance value of the recent times.
+The Spectra colorway is part of Puma’s Futro releases, which are designs that combine the future and retro.
+This colorway relives the fashion of the 90s while it meets the performance value of recent times.
 These predominantly yellow basketball shoes are accented with red, black, and blue.